AgileRL/AgileRL/docs/api/arena/index.rst

 Arena
 =====

-The ``agilerl.arena`` package provides the Python client and CLI for `Arena <https://arena.agilerl.com>`_, AgileRL's RLOps platform for cloud-based distributed training with evolutionary hyperparameter optimization.
+The ``agilerl-arena`` package provides the Python client and CLI for `Arena <https://arena.agilerl.com>`_, AgileRL's RLOps platform for cloud-based distributed training with evolutionary hyperparameter optimization.